 Towards the 2030 target

-Our climate target is set in line with SBTi, which requires a baseline year as starting point.
-In 2023, we have a total reduction in Scope 1, 2 and 3 of 6% from our 2018 baseline year, which shows that we are moving towards a 35% reduction in 2030.
+In 2023, we have a total reduction in Scope 1, 2 and 3 of 6% from our 2020 baseline year, which shows that we are moving towards a reduction in 2030.
+With our new target of 42% reduction, we need to continue our efforts in reducing our climate emissions.

 Although there has been a significant increase in emissions from our operations in Newfoundland, attributed to expansion efforts, we have successfully reduced emissions in other regions.
 This progress ensures that we remain aligned with our objectives.
 The increase in emissions from Newfoundland was anticipated and has been factored into our climate action plan.

-The chart shows the last three years compared with the base year, and our development towards our 35% reduction target in 2030.
-As salmon farming has low levels of carbon emissions from production, the vast majority of our emissions are linked to our value chain (scope 3).
+As salmon farming has low levels of carbon emissions from production, the vast majority of our emissions are linked to our value chain (Scope 3).
 Feed and freight cause the largest impacts and will be the focus going forward.
 As for all companies, it is challenging to assess our scope 3 emissions, due to complexities in our supply chain and lack of standardized reporting systems.
 We are continuously working on improving our reporting.